 I don't know of anything more encouraging that you can do for others than to pray.
-Pray for them, and pray with them.
-If someone says, "I'm struggling" or, "I have a need," stop and pray with that person right then and there, if possible.
+Pray for them.
+If someone says, "I'm struggling" or "I have a need," stop and pray with that person right then and there, if possible.

 I can't tell you how much it means to me when someone says, "Let me pray for you"-and then does it on the spot!
-I have one friend who virtually never ends a conversation-whether in person or on the phone-without praying for the person he is talking to.
+I have one friend who virtually never ends a conversation whether in person or on the phone-without praying for the person he is talking to.
 That friend has been a huge source of encouragement to me and to countless others.
 Another important way we can encourage one another is with our words.
-Proverbs 12:25 tells us that "anxiety in the heart of man causes depression, but a good word makes it glad" (NKJV).
+Proverbs 12:25 tells us that "anxiety in a man's heart weighs him down, but a good word makes him glad."
 Your encouraging words can be a tonic in someone else's life.

 I can't emphasize enough the importance of this to the people we're closest to.
 Think of those times when your husband is really discouraged.
-Do your words further tear him down or do they strengthen him?
+Do your words further tear him down, or do they strengthen him?
 Your words, whether spoken or written, can breathe courage and strength into hearts of people who feel hopelessly overwhelmed.

 We can encourage one another through giving gifts-and those gifts don't have to be expensive.
-Within the past week, I have received several meaningful gifts-including a Scripture plaque, flowers, notecards, and a CD of praise music-from people who just wanted me to know they were thinking of me.
+I recently received several meaningful gifts-including a Scripture plaque, flowers, notecards, and a CD of praise music-from people who just wanted me to know they were thinking of me.
 What an encouragement those special reminders have been to my heart!